ColeTownsend/Nikepreorders-Verify-Check/README.md

 Edit config.py to your liking then run main.py

+### Tip

+When submitting a replacement request I recommend copying the results from the log text file to [pastebin](htts://pastebin.com) then submitting that link in the replacement request form

 ### TODO

 - [ ] Add function to add replacement accounts to working accounts